 One year later, Ally Bocchieri, a member at Bair Island Aquatic Center, located just down the road from Silicon Valley Crew, started a junior level rowing program to compliment BIAC’s Masters rowing team.
 Because they were located so close to one another geographically, the two junior crews competed for athletes and water space, diminishing the competitive potential of each program.

 In the fall of 2004, the crews decided to combine their resources and athletes, merging into one team rowing out of the Bair Island Aquatic Center.
 The athletes chose to name the new program Norcal Crew.
-The program has grown steadily over the past decade and now has over 100 members across the men’s and women’s teams.
+The program has grown steadily over the past decade and now has nearly 200 members across the men’s and women’s teams.